dd9jn/rfc4880bis/crypto-refresh.md

 Three versions of Signature packets are defined.
 Version 3 provides basic signature information, while versions 4 and 6 provide an expandable format with subpackets that can specify more information about the signature.

+For historical reasons, versions 1, 2, and 5 of the Signature packet are unspecified.

 An implementation MUST generate a version 6 signature when signing with a version 6 key.
 An implementation MUST generate a version 4 signature when signing with a version 4 key.
 Implementations MUST NOT create version 3 signatures; they MAY accept version 3 signatures.